fbngrm/responsive-image-grid/README.md

 `$ npm install responsive-image-grid`

-And include it in your website or Web app <head> part.
+And include it in your site.

 `<link rel="stylesheet" href="dist/image-grid.min.css" />`